EvansSnave/to-do-list/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-> This project is about building a basic website that allows users to add/remove books from a list.
+> This project is about implementing webpack.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML
 - CSS
 - Javascript
+- Webpack

 <!-- Features -->